lambdacasserole/huff/README.md

 That said, when you need to transparently Huffman-code a byte array (or even just do a basic frequency analysis on it), Huff is a good choice.

 ## Benchmarks
 Once again, this package isn't designed for straight-up file compression out of the box.
 If you do use it for that, however, here are some benchmarks running against the [Canterbury Corpus](http://corpus.canterbury.ac.nz/).
 Note that the compressed sizes do not include any space for the serialized prefix code tables/bit count needed to decompress the files again.
+Times are for a 1.58GHz x64 CPU with 4GB available RAM.

 | File         | Uncompressed (Bytes) | Compressed (Bytes) | Ratio | Space Saving | Time (ms) |
 |--------------|----------------------|--------------------|-------|--------------|-----------|